valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * proposal
    * proposals
-   * offers (Proposals where a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .provider)
+   * offers (Proposals where .purpose is offer; or where .publishes has an Intent.provider)
-   * requests (Proposals where a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .receiver)
+   * requests (Proposals where .purpose is request; or where .reciprocal has an Intent.receiver)

-*filters:* inScopeOf, withinLocation (the proposed intents are withinLocation), active (boolean, the current date is within the hasBeginning and hasEnd, inclusive), isOffer (boolean, the non-reciprocal intents have provider), isRequest (boolean, the non-reciprocal intents have receiver)
+*filters:* inScopeOf, withinLocation (the proposed intents are withinLocation), active (boolean, the current date is within the hasBeginning and hasEnd, inclusive), isOffer (boolean), isRequest (boolean)

-*inverse queries:*

-   * publishes (ProposedIntent.publishedIn)
-   * proposedTo (ProposedTo.proposed)

 *other queries:*

-   * isOffer (boolean, true if a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .provider)
+   * isOffer (boolean, true if .purpose is offer; or if a .publishes has a .provider)
-   * isRequest (boolean, true if a .publishedIn ProposedIntent.reciprocal is false and the ProposedIntent.publishes Intent has a .receiver)
+   * isRequest (boolean, true if .purpose is request; or if a .publishes has a .receiver)
-   * primaryIntents (.publishes Intents where the self.publishedIn ProposedIntent.reciprocal is false)
-   * reciprocalIntents (.publishes Intents where the self.publishedIn ProposedIntent.reciprocal is true)

 ### Intent